 With over 600,000 acres, Anza-Borrego Desert State Park includes washes, wildflowers, palm groves, cacti and sweeping vistas of the Colorado Desert.
 The park office, visitor center, and three of its campgrounds have many accessible features described below.
-Phone 760-767-5311.
+Phone (760) 767-5311.
 Many visitors approach from the east or west via Highways S22 and 78.
 Highway S2 enters the park from the south off Interstate 8.

-Tamarisk Grove Campground.
-Two campsites are accessible.
-Restroom: A new accessible restroom and shower building is adjacent to one of the accessible campsites.
+Restroom: An accessible restroom and shower building is adjacent to one of the accessible campsites.

-The 3/4 mile All-Access Trail near the Visitor Center has been improved and now connects the Visitor Center to the Borrego Palms Campground.
+The 0.75 mile All-Access Trail near the Visitor Center has been improved and now connects the Visitor Center to the Borrego Palms Campground.
 Interpretive panels focus on area plants and animals and include Braille text keyed to alternate senses.

-The Culp Valley Trail is a ˝ mile accessible trail that starts at the Culp Valley Campground located off S22, Montezuma Valley Road.
+The Culp Valley Trail is a 0.5 mile accessible trail that starts at the Culp Valley Campground located off S22, Montezuma Valley Road.
 Access to the trailhead is located on the backside of the campground.
 Accessible parking is available at the trailhead and the accessible restroom at the campground.
 This trail is constructed of compacted soil and gravel and has a destination overlook of the Borrego Valley and surrounding area.

 The Visitor Center is generally accessible and includes automatic doors at the entry.
 Exhibits are generally accessible.
 Assistive listening devices are available.
 Exterior accessible restrooms off the parking area are available.
 Parking includes four designated accessible spaces with one van accessible.
 The path from the parking lot to the Visitor Center entry is 300-feet-long, but the path is paved and generally accessible.